toutjavascript/infollama-proxy/README.md

 python proxy.py
 ```

-Open the browser and navigate to `http://localhost:11430/info` to access the Infollama Proxy web UI and start API calls.
+Open the browser and navigate to `http://localhost:11430/info` to access the Infollama Proxy web UI.

 You can modify launch configuration with theses parameters: